kbase/relation_engine/api/README.md

 _Query params_
 * `collection` - required - string - name of the collection that we want to bulk-import into.
 * `on_duplicate` - optional - "replace", "update", "ignore", "error" - Action to take when we find a duplicate document by `_key`. "replace" replaces the whole document. "update" merges in the new values. "ignore" takes no action. "error" cancels the entire transaction.
+* `display_errors` - optional - bool - whether to return error messages for each document that failed to save in the response.
+This is disabled by default as it will slow down the response time.
 * `overwrite` - optional - boolean - whether to overwrite the whole collection (that is, delete all documents currently in the collection before creating the documents you provide)

 _Request body_